Brake Pad Replacement

 Note: If you're having trouble getting the caliper pistons to retract enough to fit the new brake pads, you can use a caliper piston compression tool.
 If you don't have one of those, you can use a long ratchet/socket extension to carefully (carefully!) pry the piston into the caliper using the edge of the brake rotor as a leverage point.

+Clean the retention pins and spring clip with Brakleen, then apply anti-squeal to the pins.
 Reinstall the one of the retention pins.
 Set the spring clip back in place, then hold it down while you reinstall the second retention pin.
 Make sure everything is secure.

 Repeat Step 5 for the other three brake calipers.